CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 6. GPG (GNU Privacy Guard) keys are used to digitally sign packages in a Linux distribution's package repository, updating GPG keys is a security best practice that helps ensure the authenticity and integrity of the software packages you download and install on your system.

-   Run the below command to update the GPG keys
+   Run the below command need to be entered manually in terminal to update the GPG keys

    **sudo apt-key adv --refresh-keys --keyserver keyserver.ubuntu.com**

 7. Next, run the below command to update the list of available packages.

-   > **Note:** The Below command need to be entered manually in terminal.
+   > **Note:** The below command need to be entered manually in terminal.

    **apt-get update**